pamo/pamo.github.io/_drafts/pbjs.md

 ### Putting it into practice

 Dan's talk set the tone for a lot of what piqued my interest for the rest of the day and several of the Strange Loop sessions I attended.
 Javascript can live everywhere.
-I saw many examples where developers have been creating applications that provide a near-native experience.
+I saw many examples where developers have been creating applications that provide a near-native experience on both mobile and desktop.

-For example: my neighbor, Tomomi (@girlie_mac), demo-ed two applications that she created for fun to demonstrate the ability to hook into device APIs to use what's available in the browser.
+For example: my neighbor, Tomomi Imura ([@girlie_mac](https://twitter.com/girlie_mac)), demo-ed two applications that she created for fun to demonstrate the ability to hook into device APIs to use what's available in the browser.
 The first one was [Sushi Compass](http://vimeo.com/92208773) and the second was [CoreMob](https://github.com/coremob/camera).
 The major APIs leveraged among both were the phone's camera and GPS, LocalStorage/IndexDB, and File APIs to read and write.
 Another exciting example was @jergason's use of the Audio APIs to drop some beats and make [DOMstep](http://youtu.be/QAwbjMdXj-Y).